 - The seriously ill shareholder, or the deceased shareholder’s estate, receive a capital lump sum for the value of the shareholding.

-How to Set up Your Shareholder Protection Insurance
+How To Set Up Your Shareholder Protection Insurance

-The death, or serious illness of a shareholder can have major repercussions for the future of a company.
+The death or serious illness of a shareholder can have major repercussions for the future of a company.
 It can cause immediate financial hardship for the remaining shareholders and maybe even loss of control of the company.
-In essence, the death or serious illness of a shareholder, can potentially jeopardise the future of the company and can have major implications for the remaining shareholders.
-It therefore makes sense, to act on getting the right cover in place and below we outline your options:
+In essence, the death or serious illness of a shareholder can potentially jeopardise the future of the company and can have major implications for the remaining shareholders.
+It, therefore, makes sense, to act on getting the right cover in place and below we outline your options:

 Personal Shareholder Protection

 Personal Shareholder Protection allows the shareholders of a limited company to provide funds to purchase the share of a deceased or seriously ill shareholder from their personal representatives.
-The life assurance contracts are effected by the shareholders personally.
+The life assurance contracts are affected by the shareholders personally.
 This ensures the surviving shareholders retain control of their business.

 Corporate Shareholder Protection

 Where the company’s articles of association allow for the company to be able to buy back its own shares then Corporate Shareholder Protection applies.